Coeeter/ts-clicktoeat-backend/README.md

 ```
 With this the api is ready to be consumed.

-I have also deployed this api using ec2 and load balancers so you can also use the api by this link https://clicktoeat.nasportfolio.com.

 ## Built using
 - nodejs (for the api)
   - typescript